sogou/workflow/docs/en/tutorial-12-mysql_cli.md

 # WFMySQLConnection

-Since it is a highly concurrent asynchronous client, this means that the client may have more than one connection to a server.
+Since it is a highly concurrent asynchronous client, this means that the client may have more than one connection to the server.
 As both MySQL transactions and preparation are stateful, in order to ensure that one transaction or preparation ocupies one connection exclusively, you can use our encapsulated secondary factory WFMySQLConnection to create a task.
 Each WFMySQLConnection guarantees that one connection is occupied exclusively.
-For the details, please see [WFMySQLConnection.h](../src/client/WFMySQLConnection.h).
+For the details, please see [WFMySQLConnection.h](/src/client/WFMySQLConnection.h).

 ### 1\.
 Creating and initializing WFMySQLConnection

-When creating a WFMySQLConnection, you need to pass in globally unique **id**, and the framework will use the id to find the corresponding unique connection in subsequent calls.
+When creating a WFMySQLConnection, you need to pass in globally unique **id**, and the subsequent calls on this WFMySQLConnection will use this id to find the corresponding unique connection.

 When initializing a WFMySQLConnection, you need to pass a URL, and then you do not need to set the URL for the task created on this connection.